FoxxMD/blog/_posts/2026-04-20-scaling-renovate.md

 {: file='docker-compose.packageRules in renovate.json'}
 {% endraw %}

-This will modify PR titles, add labels new PRs, and include a searchable folder name in the PR body:
+This will modify PR titles, add labels to new PRs, and include a searchable folder name in the PR body:

 ![PRs with labels](assets/img/renovate/context.png)
 _PRs specify where compose file is located, from version, and version label_